 U.S. Rail Looking to Restart Nickel Plate Rail Line

-An Ohio-based railroad operator is looking to derail plans for the Nickel Plate Trail.
+FISHERS - An Ohio-based railroad operator is looking to derail plans for the Nickel Plate Trail.
 U.S. Rail Holdings LLC has filed a petition with the federal Surface Transportation Board to vacate three Notices of Interim Trail Use authorized in December for Fishers, Noblesville and reactivate rail service on the more than 37-mile Nickel Plate Rail line.
 The company is also seeking a preliminary injunction to prevent Fishers from removing any existing track until the matter has been decided.

 In the 68-page petition, U.S. Rail says it meets criteria outlined by the board to be considered a "bona fide third-party petitioner," saying it has sufficient financing to reactivate rail service and operate the line.
 The company says there is also sufficient demand for rail service from companies, including Crown Technology Inc. in Indianapolis, Stone Spectrum in Arcadia, and The Quikrete Companies in Indy.